Frequently Asked Questions

 What types of outcomes can be expected from the screening experiments?

 Each image of a crystallization well can be classified into seven predefined categories or their combinations.
 These categories are clear, phase separation, precipitate, skin, crystals, junk, and unsure.
 With the exception of “clear”, combinations (two or more) of all the other categories are allowed.
-Examples of most of these categories are pictured below.
 Image classification into these categories has been discussed in considerable detail in two Center publications (Establishing a training set through the visual analysis of crystallization trials.
 Part I: approximately 150,000 images, and Establishing a training set through the visual analysis of crystallization trials.
 Part II: crystal examples).
 Detailed advice on interpretation has been given in another paper by the Center entitled “What’s in a drop?
 Correlating observations and outcomes to guide macromolecular crystallization experiments“.

 How do you track the samples?